Johnny Tyldesley: Lancashire and England : 1899 to 1900

 In 1899, Tyldesley played his first Ashes Tests at Trent Bridge and Lord's.
 He failed in these matches, but by this time was established as a top-class batsman with a superb range of strokes and wonderful footwork that made him effective even on pitches where the ball had considerable spin it did after rain in those days.

 1901 season

-In the 1901 season, Tyldesley scored 3,041 runs in first-class matches.
+In the 1901 season, Tyldesley scored 3,041 runs, finishing as the country's top run-scorer in the county championship.
 As a result, he was selected as one of the Wisden Cricketers of the Year in the 1902 edition.
 Wisden commented that he would have done even better but for the unpredictable state of the Old Trafford pitch in the early part of the season.

 England tour of Australia : 1901–02

-Tyldesley was not at his best in the Tests.
+Tyldesley was not at his Lancashire best but still had a highscore of 66 in the second Test.

-Lancashire and England : 1902 to 1903
+Lancashire and England: 1902 to 1903

-In 1902 his "superb" 138 in four and a half hours at Edgbaston was critical in placing England in a winning position.
+In the 1902 Ashes J.T.
+Tyldesley scored 245 runs including a "superb" 138 in four and a half hours at Edgbaston was critical in placing England in a winning position.
 Almost twenty years later, Jessop remarked on the accuracy of his cutting.

-For Lancashire his batting, regardless of the weather, was "consistently brilliant".